Prime groupoid graded rings with applications to partial skew groupoid rings: Applications to partial skew groupoid rings

 \section{Applications to partial skew groupoid rings}

-In this section, we will apply our main results on primeness for nearly epsilon-strongly graded rings to the context of partial skew groupoid rings, (global) skew groupoid rings and groupoid rings.
-In particular, we will describe primeness of a partial skew groupoid ring induced by a partial action of group-type (cf.~\cite{Bagio2021}).
-Furthermore, we will generalize \cite[Theorem~12.4]{Lannstrom2021} and \cite[Theorem~13.7]{Lannstrom2021}.
+In this section, we will apply our main results on primeness for nearly epsilon-strongly groupoid graded rings to partial skew groupoid rings, (global) skew groupoid rings and groupoid rings.
+In particular, we will characterize prime partial skew groupoid rings induced by partial actions of group-type (cf.~\cite{Bagio2021}).
+Furthermore, we will generalize \cite[Thm.~12.4]{Lannstrom2021} and \cite[Thm.~13.7]{Lannstrom2021}.

 Throughout this section, unless stated otherwise, $G$ denotes an arbitrary groupoid and $A$ denotes an arbitrary ring.